Best Arm Identification with Contextual Information under a Small Gap: Introduction

+In this study, we find that when identifying the best treatment arm marginalized over contextual information in BAI with a fixed budget, we can improve the performance of a strategy by employing contextual information.
+To the best of our knowledge, our study is the first to consider BAI with contextual information in a fixed-budget setting.

 \paragraph{Organization.} This paper is organized as follows.
 In Section~\ref{sec:problem_setting}, we formulate our problem.
-In Section~\ref{sec:lower_bounds}, we derive the general semiparametric lower bounds for contextual BAI and the target allocation ratio.
-In Section~\ref{sec:track_aipw}, we propose the contextual RS-AIPW strategy.
+In Section~\ref{sec:lower_bounds}, we derive the general lower bounds for BAI with a fixed budget and the target sample allocation ratio under a small-gap regime.
+In Section~\ref{sec:track_aipw}, we propose the RS-AIPW strategy.
 Then, in Section~\ref{sec:asymp_opt}, we show that the proposed strategy is optimal in a sense that the upper bound for the probability of misidentification matches the lower bound.
 We introduce related work in \ref{sec:related} and discuss several topics in Sections~\ref{sec:discuss}.
-Finally, we present the proof of the semiparametric lower bound in Section~\ref{sec:proof}.
+Finally, we present the proof of the lower bound in Section~\ref{sec:proof}.